Bass Abyss Level Editor

 Special Tiles / Objects

-The tiles at the "Tile Sets" folder are mostly static files that will do nothing other than act as floor, ceiling or walls.
-There are interactive items though.
-Let's review them.
+The tiles at the "Tile Sets" folder are mostly for static tiles that will do nothing other than act as ground, ceiling or walls.
+However, there are some symbols with special meaning during gameplay.

 The Disks